Google sitelinks are listed after a main search result, in which it is followed by multiple indented sitelink results.

 If you don’t like the sitelinks for your site, you can demote site links and suggest one in its place or allow Google to show another sitelink in place of the one that you demoted.
 To do this, log in to Google Webmaster Tools and under “Site Configuration,” click “Sitelinks.”
 Now you can click on the search result that you want to demote a link for.

 You’ve probably noticed that not all sites in Google are blessed with sitelinks.
-If you look in the Webmaster Help Center, Google provides the following information:
+If you look in the Google Search Console Help Center, Google provides the following information:

 We only show sitelinks for results when we think they’ll be useful to the user.
 If the structure of your site doesn’t allow our algorithms to find good sitelinks, or we don’t think that the sitelinks for your site are relevant for the user’s query, we won’t show them.